kyragit/Auto-DND/project_goals.md

 - Implement cleaves **
 - Figure out spell repertoire and levelling **
 - Create a "party" system.
 The party stores temporary XP to allocate. ***
+    - Let players create parties
 - Implement henchmen. **
 - XP Calculation (stores xp gained, then DM can press button when in town) ***
-- Deployed items/containers. *
-- Probably replace the idea of "deployed" enemies/items with a more general idea of "maps". **
+- ~~Probably replace the idea of "deployed" enemies/items with a more general idea of "maps".~~ ***
     - They are not literal maps, but rather a list of "rooms" that have an ID and a list of all the items/enemies in that room.
 These maps are stored to disk and so are only loaded when they're actually being used.
 They might also support random encounters and/or random treasure generation.